 Braxton Hicks contractions can become more frequent and intense in the 38th week of pregnancy.
 You may experience these false contractions off and on throughout the day and you may notice clear to white vaginal discharge as your cervix begin to thin or stretch (efface).

 Your Baby at 38 Week of Pregnancy

 Your little one now weighs around seven pounds and is about 21 inches long.
-Vernix and lanugo continue to shed from baby’s body into the amniotic fluid.
+Vernix and lanugo continue to shed from the baby’s body into the amniotic fluid.